 Why study DH at Virginia?

 Graduate students have been important members of the digital humanities community at the University of Virginia since the field’s inception.
 In positions as fellows, research assistants, and collaborators in the Scholars’ Lab, IATH, and SHANTI, students have made significant intellectual contributions and gone on to notable permanent positions related to the digital humanities.
 This history of involvement is the foundation for a certificate program that provides students with advising, curricular structure, and committee oversight.
-A graduate certificate enables its recipient to demonstrate DH experience that prepares them for a broad range of futures, including further graduate study, postdocs, “alt-ac” and library positions, as well as work in the tech sector, in publishing, and in media more generally.
+A graduate certificate enables its recipient to demonstrate DH experience that prepares them for a broad range of futures, including further graduate study, postdocs, tenure-track faculty positions, and “alt-ac” and library positions, as well as work in the tech sector, in publishing, and in media more generally.

 In the US and around the world, institutions are offering graduate programs and (more commonly) certificates in the Digital Humanities.
 UVa's certificate program positions students as highly competitive candidates for employment in a broad array of sophisticated, rewarding fields.
-Perhaps more importantly, it enables graduate students in humanities and related departments to unite humanistic approaches with insight into the practical workings of the digital age.
+Perhaps as importantly, it enables graduate students in humanities and related departments to unite humanistic approaches with insight into the practical workings of the digital age.

 Who may apply?